 Sell Vinyl Records online – London

-The two big sites for selling vinyl records are really ebay, discogs.
+The two big sites for selling vinyl records are eBay, Discogs.
 Both have advantages and disadvantages, but that really is another article in itself.
 These sites will offer you a worldwide audience to sell your vinyl records.
-But be prepared to do a quite a bit of work to get your collection sold.
+But be prepared to do quite a bit of work to get your collection sold.

-After the big two selling sites there a number of other options available to you to sell vinyl records more locally in London.
-Sites like Facebook Market Place, Gumtree and Preloved are all good buying and selling sites that can help you sell your vinyl records.
-Generally you will get more local buyers this way.
+After the big two selling sites there are a number of other options available to you to sell vinyl records more locally in London.
+Sites like Facebook Market Place, Gumtree, and Preloved are all good buying and selling sites that can help you sell your vinyl records.
+Generally, you will get more local buyers this way.
 Or even just putting in vinyl records and your local area will present adverts from local dealers that want to buy vinyl records.

 Car Boot Sales – London